-Pursuant to article 135-undecies of the TUF, for each shareholders' meeting, the Company shall identify a party to whom shareholders may confer a proxy, with voting instructions for the agenda items, no later than the end of the second open market day preceding the date set for the shareholders' meeting.
+Pursuant to Article 135-undecies of the TUF, the Company shall identify, for each shareholders' meeting, a party on whom shareholders may confer a proxy, with voting instructions for the agenda items, no later than the end of the second open market day preceding the date set for the shareholders' meeting.

-The notice calling the shareholders' meeting will name the party designated by the Company to which the proxy may be conferred.
+The notice calling the shareholders' meeting will state the name of the party designated by the Company for conferral of the proxy.